hudsonm62/hudsonmcnamara.com/content/posts/why-atprotocol-sucks/index.md

 ## 2. Exclusivity

 Bluesky is very much an exclusive platform, for Bluesky users only.
 You can't just create an account on a random server/instance of your choosing, and connect to Bluesky -- You have to sign up TO Bluesky itself.
-Again, this is not decentralization, this is just a different way of doing things under the guise of it's umbrella.
+Again, this is not decentralization, this is just a different way of doing things under the guise of its umbrella.
 The reason ActivityPub works so well, is because each server/instance is **independent** AND _mostly_ compatible with/of each other.
 ATProtocol is not like this, and it is not designed to be like this.
 It is designed to be a closed ecosystem, where Bluesky can control/moderate everything that happens on it.
 Your **personal data server is just a glorified backup of your Bluesky account**, and you are still reliant on Bluesky to connect to other servers.

 What happens if Bluesky decides to shut down _tomorrow_?
 Your PDS is nearly useless, and you have no way of connecting to other servers.